seeniforu/Java-Automation-Framework/README.md

 * Not Tested in any Test environments.
 * Case - 3 takes so much time to Execute if More Anchor tags are available.
 Threads need to included.
+* Switching Frames and Counting elements Takes so much time.
 * Safari Is not Tested.
 Don't know will work or not.
 * opera has some issues in headless mode and it is also not tested both UI, Headless, Proxy Execution.
 It needs different selenium version to updated in POM.
 * HtmlUnitDriver also has some issues.
 Execution is improper.
 Not working
 * phantomJs driver Pom needs to be updated with jar file.
 Not working.
 * Edge need to be updated with headless, incognito and Proxy.

 ## Feedback